bitcoinj/bitcoinj/designdocs/modular-architecture.md

-# Overview of our migration plans to a more modular bitcoinj architecture
+# Migration to a more modular bitcoinj architecture

 Note: Packages that are not significant or are not changing are not shown (and are generally expected to remain in the `core` module/JAR).